actions/configure-pages/README.md

 3. Publish the draft release (the major tag such as `v0` will be created/updated by the [`release` workflow][release])

    ⚠️ Environment approval is required.
+Check the [Release workflow run list][release-workflow-runs].

 # License